Going nuclear: Should nations unilaterally decide? | DW | 06.01.2022

 Twenty-five years later, the fallout from the 2011 Fukushima nuclear disaster caused the likes of Germany to commit to phasing-out the atomic fuel by 2022.
 Belgium also just confirmed it will be nuclear-free by 2025.

-But another decade on from Japan's tsunami-induced meltdown, countries from China to France and the US continue to rely on power generated by nuclear reactors, many of which were constructed in the 1960s and 70s.
+But another decade on from Japan's tsunami-induced meltdown, countries from China to France and the United States continue to rely on power generated by nuclear reactors, many of which were constructed in the 1960s and 70s.

 France, the world's most nuclear energy dependent country that generates 70% of its electricity from atomic power, confirmed in February 2021 that it would extend the life of its 32 oldest nuclear reactors for another 10 years.